Interstate 110 and State Route 110 (California): Harbor Freeway

 The Harbor Freeway is noted for its elaborate high-occupancy toll lane feature, with the HOT lanes elevated above the rest of traffic in many areas, constructed in 1994 by C.C.
 Myers, Inc. as HOV lanes and converted to HOT lanes in 2012.
 Of particular note is the Judge Harry Pregerson Interchange, which contains the most elaborate network of direct HOV/HOT connectors in Los Angeles County.
-It includes a 7-story ramp that connects the Century Freeway's HOV lanes to the Harbor Freeway's northbound HOT lanes and offers splendid views of the entire Los Angeles Basin and the San Gabriel Mountains.
-The interchange with SR 91 (formally known as the Edmund J. Russ Interchange) is also fairly large.
+It includes a seven-story ramp that connects the Century Freeway's HOV lanes to the Harbor Freeway's northbound HOT lanes and offers splendid views of the entire Los Angeles Basin and the San Gabriel Mountains.
+The interchange with SR 91 (formally known as the Edmond J. Russ Interchange) is also fairly large.

 Arroyo Seco Parkway

 SR 110 continues north as the Arroyo Seco Parkway from US 101 to Pasadena.
 From downtown, it passes through Elysian Park, where the northbound lanes pass through the four Figueroa Street Tunnels and the higher southbound lanes pass through a cut and over low areas on bridges.
 Then after crossing the Los Angeles River and the Golden State Freeway (I-5), the parkway runs alongside the Arroyo Seco seasonal river towards Pasadena.